About Zen Garland

 Reclaiming the world as sacred

-Each of our teachers has refined their awakening and developed their skills and talents through decades of personal practice.
+The Zen Garland Order is a cooperative affiliation of formally empowered, lineage-bearing Zen Teachers.
+We hold in common an ethical code and standards for empowerments and teach a shared curriculum for Core Practices and Training Paths.
 Each Zen Garland Teacher has their own talents, creativity, and specializations.
 They carry on their work with students in their own style and offer unique personal approaches to Zen training.

 We aspire to provide open, welcoming communities for spiritual development, accessible to people with varying goals and at different stages of development.
-Our teachers value and respect each practitioner and offer skillful and caring guidance in a safe, structured, and supportive environment.
-We treat each practitioner as an individual, helping them develop a personal spiritual practice appropriate to their needs, the context of their life and talents, and shaped by their aspirations.
+Our teachers value respect for each practitioner and offer skillful and caring guidance in a safe, structured, and supportive environment.
+We treat each practitioner as an individual, helping you develop a personal spiritual practice appropriate to your needs, the context of your life and talents, and shaped by your aspirations.
+We are part of the Engaged Buddhism Movement and encourage envisioning life as service in our own personal and particular forms of engagement.

 “Where you stand, where you are, that’s what your life is right there, regardless of how painful it is or how enjoyable it is.
 That’s what it is.”